tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Have you ever gone?"
 I asked.

 "No." She kept looking at the roofline.
-"Summer thinks it's stupid to be interested in it."
+"Cecile thinks it's stupid to be interested in it."

-"Summer thinks it's stupid to be interested in a lot of things."
+"Cecile thinks it's stupid to be interested in a lot of things."

 Iris looked at me.
 "She's not wrong most of the time," she admitted.
 "She has a better sense of what things deserve attention than almost anyone I know."